Life: Challenge

 The definition of life has long been a challenge for scientists and philosophers.
 This is partially because life is a process, not a substance.
 This is complicated by a lack of knowledge of the characteristics of living entities, if any, that may have developed outside Earth.
-Philosophical definitions of life have also been put forward, with similar difficulties on how to distinguish living things from the non-living.
+Philosophical definitions of life have also been put forward, with similar difficulties in how to distinguish living things from the non-living.
 Legal definitions of life have been debated, though these generally focus on the decision to declare a human dead, and the legal ramifications of this decision.
 At least 123 definitions of life have been compiled.

 A biota is the assemblage of living things, especially the animals and plants, that inhabit a specific place and time, such as an ecosystem or biome; thus, the goal of nature conservation is to preserve the biota of an ecosystem.

 Descriptive

-Since there is no consensus for a definition of life, most current definitions in biology are descriptive.
-Life is considered a characteristic of something that preserves, furthers or reinforces its existence in the given environment.
+Since there is no consensus for a definition of life, most current definitions in biology, the scientific study of life, are descriptive.
+Life is considered a characteristic of something that preserves, furthers, or reinforces its existence in the given environment.
 This implies all or most of the following traits: